owlbarn/tutorial/book/algodiff/README.md

 ### Reverse Mode

-Now let's think this problem from the other direction, literally.
+Now let's rethink about this problem from the other direction, literally.
-The same questions: to calculate $\frac{\partial~y}{\partial~x_0}$.
+Question remains the same, i.e. calculating $\frac{\partial~y}{\partial~x_0}$.
-We still follow the same "step by step" idea from the forward mode, but the difference is that, we think it backward.
+We still follow the same "step by step" idea from the forward mode, but the difference is that, we calculate it backward.
 For example, here we reduce the problem in this way: since in this graph $y = v_7 / v_8$, if only we can have $\frac{\partial~y}{\partial~v_7}$ and $\frac{\partial~y}{\partial~v_8}$, then this problem should be one step closer towards my target problem.

 First of course, we have $\frac{\partial~y}{\partial~v_9} = 1$, since $y$ and $v_9$ are the same.